What is a Heroes 6K?

 Download the Heroes in Recovery 6K brochure to learn more about events.Download Brochure

 Each race is a run/walk event, meaning it isn’t simply for those who are athletically inclined.
 Families with children (even those in strollers), runners, joggers and walkers are all welcome!
 Our races are family fun events, involving music, food and activities after the race.
 Participants and volunteers are invited to stay and enjoy the festivities.
-We give awards to the top three male and female overall finishers, as well as the top three male and female finishers in each age group, and all participants receive a finisher’s medal and Heroes in Recovery technical t-shirt.
+We give awards to the top four male and female overall finishers, as well as the top four male and female finishers in each age group, and all participants receive a finisher’s medal and Heroes in Recovery technical t-shirt.

 Signing up for a Heroes 6K is a fun, practical way to support the cause of recovery.
 Thousands of people have already joined us in the effort to remove the barrier that keeps 20 million people each year from getting the addiction and mental health help they need, and we’ll keep going until we reach thousands more.
 You can get involved by choosing to run the race, volunteering or spreading the word.
 Bring your friends, bring your family, bring your running group, church group, co-workers and neighbors—the more people we can reach, the more lives we save!